-Mount Pilchuck is one of the most loved fire towers in Washington State with views of the Olympic Mountains, Mount Rainier, and Mount Baker.
+Mount Pilchuck is one of the most loved fire towers in Washington State with spectacular views of the Olympic Mountains, Mount Rainier, and Mount Baker.
+With close proximity to the greater Seattle area, this trail is also extremely busy.

 Mount Pilchuck Hike a 100 Classic Hike of Washington completed by Exploren Borgen